awsdocs/amazon-s3-userguide/doc_source/enable-server-access-logging.md

 1. Use a bash script to add access logging for all the buckets in your account\.
 **Note**
-This script only works if all your buckets are in the same Region\.
+This script works only if all of your buckets are in the same Region\.
 If you have buckets in multiple Regions, you must adjust the script\.
 **Example – Grant access with bucket policies and add logging for the buckets in your account**

    ```
-     loggingBucket='DOC-EXAMPLE-BUCKET1-logs'
+     loggingBucket='DOC-EXAMPLE-DESTINATION-BUCKET-logs'
      region='us-west-2'